Spiritual and Emotional Growth: Six Areas of Personal Growth

 Homosexual lust and heterosexual lust both bury the human heart.
 Chastity is everyone’s call and everyone’s hope of happiness.
 The battle for self control entails avoiding society’s plentiful images and occasions of temptation.

-We do this with people who listen and encourage... and much prayer.
-Only gradually do we become able and willing to hold our own when the fires of lust shake us.
+We avoid temptation by spending time with people who listen to us and encourage us... and through much prayer.
+Only gradually do we become able and willing to choose chastity when the fires of lust shake us.
 And only then do the heart’s true needs and hopes begin to emerge.